bitterjug/elm-wpc/readme.markdown

   is the first one after that button.
 So maybe we should in this case do `scrollToEntry` to refocus that one?

-  [ ] The proper handling of this case is actually more subtle because once we have scrolled off the single entry we ought to change the route.
+  - [ ] The proper handling of this case is actually more subtle because once we have scrolled off the single entry we ought to change the route.
 But in a three column layout, we have no way of knowing what entry is being looked at.
 In a sense maybe we should lose the query parameter and return to '#blog' because although there is an expanded card, its no being looked at any more.

+  I wonder if there is a more general solution?

+  - When we are scrolling up the page we do want to scroll to somewhere to prevent the jitter of inserting new entries above the current scroll position.

+  - And when I'm filling in the predecessors of a single page entry, my intent is similar: I want to keep the current item on the screen.
+But maybe what I want to do is scroll not to the entry but to a new offsett that keeps the top fo the screen in the same place.
+So if we can know what the current scroll offset is, and we can get the amoutn of vertical space introduced by the incoming items, we coulid try and scroll to there.
+    But it starts not from the current card as defined by the model but by the current scroll position which we're not currently keeping in the model -- but we ought to according to TEA.

+    So what if we store the current scroll info in the model?

 - [ ] Now we appear to have a bug where you can scroll quick down past the last `card-height` pixels and arrive at the bottom without being spotted by an